 Not long ago I started taking my medications.
 I was diagnosed at the end of 2008, but not started my treatment until December last year, when my CD4 count fell to 300.
 As an active member of an online forum on HIV / AIDS in Brazil as well, biomedical researcher, I knew all the medications and possible side effects, none of this was new to me.

-In Brazil, we have the free medicine, but not as many choices in other countries.
-So to start, I had to assign Viread [tenofovir], Epivir [lamivudine, 3 TC] and Sustiva [efavirenz, Stocrin].
-With the exception of very vivid dreams and morning sickness (I used to take them all at once before bedtime), I suffered from vomiting all night (later found out that should have nothing to eat at least two hours before of efavirenz).
+In Brazil, we have the free medicines, but without as many choices as in other countries.
+So to begin with, I had to assign Viread [tenofovir], Epivir [lamivudine, 3 TC] and Sustiva [efavirenz, Stocrin].
+With the exception of very vivid dreams and morning sickness (I used to take them all at once before bedtime), I suffered from vomiting all night long (later I discovered that I should not have anything to eat at least two hours earlier of taking efavirenz).

 On the seventh day, taking these drugs, appeared a skin rash.
 I mean a HUGE rash.
 My whole body was full of it.
 One day, I had to cover clothes, [go to] work and then go to the doctor to find out what happened.
 Together, we were able to wash the medicine and then start other diets.